benjichat/ivrTreeCreator/README.md

 ### What you will need

 * [A 46elks Account](www.46elks.com)
-* Access to the 46elks Konversations API if you want to use the SMS functionality (can modify for regular SMS API)
 * A free [mongoDB Atlas account](https://www.mongodb.com/cloud/atlas)
 * If you want to use Google's Text-to-speech API then you need a [GCP Account](https://cloud.google.com/text-to-speech)
 * Currently the API and Demo Environment is served using the bottle.py microframework on an NGROK server
+* If you want to use SMS the Konversations API is more stable (regular SMS integration coming)

 ## Overview